HaikuTeam/animator/QA.md

-I can dismiss the tour ephemerally, start the app again, and see the tour prompt again I can dismiss the tour permanently and never see the prompt again I can accept the tour and go through all the steps without a problem The preview mode step turn preview mode off when you hit "Next" If I start the tour and don't have Percy there's no error or weirdness
+I can dismiss the tour ephemerally, start the app again, and see the tour prompt again I can dismiss the tour permanently and never see the prompt again I can accept the tour and go through all the steps without a problem I can't start the tour if I don't have a project named "haikudos"

 Expressions